Lower bounds on the error probability of multiple quantum channel discrimination by the Bures angle and the trace distance: Introduction

-Moreover, we derive another type of lower bound on the error probability of two quantum channel discriminations.
-Our technique is a natural generalization using the Bures angle of the known technique for unitary channel discrimination~\cite{kawachi2019quantum}.
+In this paper, we first derive lower bounds on the error probability of two quantum channel discriminations.
+Our technique using the Bures angle is a natural generalization of the known technique for unitary channel discrimination~\cite{kawachi2019quantum}.
 For the discrimination of two amplitude damping channels with damping rates $r_0$ and $r_1$, we obtain a simple analytic lower bound $\frac12(1-\sin (n\Delta(r_0,r_1)))$ if $n\Delta(r_0,r_1)\le\frac{\pi}2$, where $\Delta(r_0,r_1):=\arccos(\sqrt{r_0r_1}+\sqrt{(1-r_0)(1-r_1)})$.
 This lower bound is better than the known lower bounds~\cite{pirandola2019fundamental, pereira2021bounds} for some choices of the damping rates $r_0$ and $r_1$ and the number $n$ of queries.
-We also present several numerical results in which our lower bounds for two quantum channel discrimination based on the trace distance outperform recently obtained lower bounds.
+For the lower bound based on the trace distance, we introduce ``weights'' for the series of quantum states to tighten the triangle inequality.
+We present several numerical results in which our lower bounds for two quantum channel discrimination based on the trace distance outperform recently obtained lower bounds.

+We next consider a quantum channel group discrimination problem, which is a generalization of the quantum channel discrimination problem, and derive lower bounds of the error probability.
+Grover's search problem is an instance of the quantum channel group discrimination problem if the number of marked elements is fixed to some integer $\ell$.
+Our lower bound based on the Bures angle shows the optimality of Grover's algorithm in this case.
+This result generalizes Zalka's result for $\ell=1$.
+Our lower bound based on the trace distance yields better lower bounds for some problems considered in~\cite{zhuang2020ultimate}.

 This paper is organized as follows.
 Distance measures for quantum states, including the Bures angle and the trace distance, are introduced in Section~\ref{sec:dist}.
 The quantum channel discrimination problem and the quantum channel group discrimination problem are introduced in Section~\ref{sec:prelim}.
 The main results in this paper are presented in Section~\ref{sec:result}.
 The applications of our lower bounds are described in Section~\ref{sec:application}.
 The proofs of the main results are presented in Section~\ref{sec:proof}.
 In Section~\ref{sec:sdp}, we show that the lower bounds derived in this paper can be computed efficiently using semidefinite programming (SDP)\@.
-We conclude the paper in Section~\ref{sec:concl}.
+Finally, we add some conclude remarks in Section~\ref{sec:concl}.